-Yahoo! announced this week that the company was naming Google’s Marissa Mayer as its new CEO.
+Yahoo! announced in July 2012 that the company was naming Google’s Marissa Mayer as its new CEO.

 Mayer remarked that she hoped more women joined the field.
 She was once again drawing attention to women’s underrepresentation in science, technology, engineering, and math-related fields (commonly abbreviated as STEM).